 The Trust is registered as a charity, number C6(E), in the Falkland Islands and the principal activity during the year was that of operating a museum.
-The trustees are pleased with the results for the year of operation at the Historic Dockyard site despite the effects of Covid-19 on tourist numbers.
+The trustees are pleased with the results for the year of operation at the Historic Dockyard site with a strong year for cruise ship visits.